Karta Polaka: Rights of the holder

-Card does not mean acquiring citizenship or confirmation of Polish origin within the meaning of other acts.
-The Charter does not entitle to cross the border or settle in the territory of the Republic of Poland.
+The Card does not mean acquiring citizenship or confirmation of Polish origin within the meaning of other acts.
+Nor does it entitle the holder to cross the border or settle in the territory of the Republic of Poland.
 A person of Polish origin wishing to settle in Poland needs a permanent residence card (however, after it is granted the person loses the right to apply for the Card and the document already granted is rescinded).
 A holder of the Card has the following rights:

 The holder may apply for exemption from fees for consideration of an application for a country Schengen-visa (however, entitling to enter Poland only) and granting it or refund of fees.
 The refund is financed from the part of state budget controlled by the minister responsible for foreign affairs and is made through the proper consul.

 A holder of the Karta Polaka has the right to: